AhmedArslan/HbCGM_paper/README.md

 1 - HbCGM results

-The result files from HbCGM for all the analyzed phenotypes can be downloaded from the following [link](https://drive.google.com/file/d/1ryL_R0__DKN4a_414BS1uCS2-S5bwCtC/view):
+The HbCGM result files for all phenotypic data available from [MPD](https://phenome.jax.org/) can be downloaded from the following [link](https://drive.google.com/file/d/1ryL_R0__DKN4a_414BS1uCS2-S5bwCtC/view):

 2 - HbCGMEx.py